 please take them to your veterinarian to ensure there has not been any internal damage.

-To learn more about Heat and Cold Injuries as well as many other Pet First Aid Emergencies, please register for our next Pet Saver Seminar!
+To learn more about Heat and Cold Injuries and many other Pet First Aid Emergencies, please register for our next Pet Saver Seminar!

 For all the details of upcoming classes, visit us at www.DallasPetFirstAid.com!